This post was updated on January 15, 2024

 Wood is the most accepted choice for decks.
 It’s gorgeous, strong, durable, and easy to work with.
 A downside to wood is it’s vulnerability to moisture damage.
 Deck boards should be checked frequently for splits, cracks, splinters, or raised nails which may point to a potential moisture problem.

-Cedar: The wood from this robust, coniferous evergreen tree is a common favorite for decks.
-Not only is it beautiful, it has a wonderful aroma.
+Cedar Decks: The wood from this robust, coniferous evergreen tree is a common favorite for decks.
+Not only is it beautiful, but it also has a wonderful aroma.
 Cedar is also extremely resilient.
-For a wood, cedar is actually pretty soft and has a grain that is both complex and striking.
+For wood, cedar is actually pretty soft and has a grain that is both complex and striking.

 After a thorough cleaning, a cedar deck should be sealed.
 Deck sealer colors that work primarily well with cedar are redwood or cedar tinted.
 These sealer colors permit the natural grain of the wood to show through, while still providing adequate protection.